 The health care industry constitutes a significant portion of the Livingston County economy and continues to grow.
 The rapid pace of change can be seen in the development of senior-living complexes in Geneseo and the Livingston Health Services Ambulatory Care Center.
 The 2009 opening of Livingston County's Center for Nursing and Rehabilitation, a 266-bed skilled nursing facility in Mt.
 Morris has been successful with the center offering a transitional care unit, adult day health care, hospice, memory care and bariatric care units.
-An outpatient Kidney Dialysis Center opened in 2008 in Geneseo to serve county residents in need of dialysis services.
+An outpatient Kidney Dialysis Center in Geneseo serves county residents in need of dialysis services.
 Community-based solutions to providing needed services for seniors will continue to be a priority.